 If you consistently follow these and other traffic rules, you could enjoy lower car insurance rates — and the longer a clean driving record is maintained, the more you can expect to save.

-IIHS survey of red lights, injuries, and deaths (PDF)
+ATS compiles stats on red lights, injuries, and deaths (PDF)

 Learn just how dangerous it is to run a red light.